insertokername/custom-authlib/docs/client/api.rst

 =====================

 .. meta::
-   :description: API references on Authlib Client and its related Flask/Django integrations.
+   :description: API references on insertokname-authlib Client and its related Flask/Django integrations.

-This part of the documentation covers the interface of Authlib Client.
+This part of the documentation covers the interface of insertokname-authlib Client.

 Requests OAuth Sessions
 -----------------------

-.. module:: authlib.integrations.requests_client
+.. module:: insertokname-authlib.integrations.requests_client

 .. autoclass:: OAuth1Session
     :members: